Finnard2112/fastEvents/README.md

 - Takes a screenshot of your message(s)
 - Directly extracts event details and creates an event in your calendar without the confirmation page
 - Shows a notification when your event is added
-- Generally provides more reliable event creation as it uses Google Calendar's native QuickAdd feature

 **When to use QuickAdd Mode:**
 - For simple events where you don't need to add attendees, descriptions, or reminders
 - When you want the fastest way to add events to your calendar
-- For better reliability with Google Calendar's API

 The screenshot might take a few seconds to process.
 Click ESCAPE to exit screenshot mode.